Education

 Provides an opportunity to gain training and experience teaching and counseling sixth graders in an outdoor setting.
 Requires attending two evening training sessions; spending one week at an outdoor camp; keeping a journal and submitting a summation paper to the PCC coordinator.
 Audit available.

 ED 217.
-Classroom Management.
+Creating Culturally Responsive Classroom Communities.
 3 Credits.

 ED 224.
 Foundations of Education.
 3 Credits.